jfrog/artifactory-docker-examples/openshift/xray/README.md

-# JFrog Xray templates for OpenShift Container Platform #
+# JFrog Xray templates for OpenShift Container Platform (DEPRECATED)#

 The templates part of this github project can be used to install JFrog Xray on OpenShift Container Platform.